-- (A) Directional Signs.
-Billboards and bench signs shall not be permitted in the corridor.
-To help advertise and direct the motoring public to businesses and activities in Focus Areas that do not directly access the arterial road, or are screened from view, development applicants may provide and seek approval by the City for off-premise joint-use "logo" directional signs.
-These may be located at the entrance to the focus area, and shall be no more than sixty-four (64) square feet in size and a height of eight (8) feet.
-Subject to the City's approval, directional logo signs may be placed at corners of intersections or along appropriate portions of the corridor, immediately outside public rights-of-way, to guide customers and patrons from the arterial road and along public frontage roads to their destinations. - (B) Monument Signs.
+- (A) Monument Signs.
 Freestanding signs shall be monument style.
 Base and sign structure shall be constructed of materials such as brick, stone, stucco, wood or metal consistent with the architecture and exterior treatment of the building.
 Signs for single businesses shall not exceed thirty-six (36) square feet in size and a height of six (6) feet.
 Joint identification signs for multiple businesses at one location may have a monument sign not to exceed sixty-four (64) square feet in size and a height of eight (8) feet.
-Marketing, spectacular, inflatable/flying, bench, roof, and mobile/portable signs and street banners, as defined in Sections 4.4.5 of the Unified Development Ordinance are not allowed.
-Canopy and awning sign(s) shall be limited to fifteen square feet per road frontage, and if lighted, the lettering shall be individually formed and lighted. - F. Building Placement, Height and Intensity.
-The following requirements shall only be required within the Focus Areas. - 1.
-Placement Generally.
-Buildings should be arranged so that they help frame and define the fronting arterial road or driveways (i.e., the arterial road in the corridor, an intersecting arterial road, or internal streets or driveways of the development), thus giving deliberate form to streets and sidewalk areas.
+Inflatable/flying, bench, roof, and mobile/portable signs and street banners, as defined in Sections 4.4.5 of the Unified Development Ordinance are not allowed.
+Canopy and awning sign(s) shall be limited to fifteen square feet per road frontage, and if lighted, the lettering shall be individually formed and lighted. - (B) Shingle Signs.
+A sign that is suspended, parallel, or perpendicular from a building wall, roof, façade, canopy, marquee, or porch by means of brackets, hooks, or chains and the like.
+The sign area shall be no more than 24 inches in height and 36 inches in length.
+The sign area can be both front and back.